briggsrrr/Blockchain-Hub/Web3-Basic-Storage/README.md

 Usage:
- > 1. ensure local enviorment is configured with Ganache
+ > 1. ensure local enviorment is configured with Ganache (if not using rinkeby)
- > 2. change properties in deploy.py accordingly
+ > 2. change properties in deploy.py accordingly (update address key, chain id, private key)
  > 3. python deploy.py